4skinSkywalker/JS-Arena/packages/backend/src/challenges/isRectangle.md

 #### Input/Output

-The execution time limit is 4 seconds with a memory limit of 1GB.
+The execution time limit is 1 second.

 The input is an array of integer arrays, signifying coordinate points.
 It follows the format [[x1, y1], [x2, y2], [x3, y3], [x4, y4]].